Top 21 Best Twitch Streamers (2020)

 One of the biggest streamers on Twitch who already had quite the following before Fortnite and PlayerUnknown’s Battlegrounds were released, Saqib “LIRIK” Zahib first got his start in DayZ before moving on to play and stream other games.

-These days, LIRIK shuffles between a number of games while streaming to his over 2.4 million followers.
+These days, LIRIK shuffles between several games while streaming to his over 2.4 million followers.

 The 28-year-old is also currently sponsored by Discord and is one of the 200 influencers paid by the company to help promote it.